PhilSwiss/nexus-cleanup/README.md

 Nexus-Cleanup
 =============

-Remove old releases from a Nexus3-repository
+Remove old releases from a Maven2-repository in Nexus3

-This Groovy-script will purge old versions (sorted by version-number) from a repository hosted on [Nexus 3.x](https://www.sonatype.com/nexus-repository-oss).
+This Groovy-script will purge old versions (sorted by version-number) from a [maven](https://maven.apache.org/) repository hosted on [Nexus 3.x](https://www.sonatype.com/nexus-repository-oss).

 You can set the desired repository and a maximum amount of versions at the begining of this script.